Best AI Coding Agents in 2026: Cost, Autonomy, and Lock-In

 Terminal-Native or Editor-First: Which Workflow Fits You

 Once cost and lock-in are settled, workflow fit becomes the tiebreaker.
-The field splits cleanly into terminal agents and the one editor-native option.
+The field splits into terminal agents and editor-first tools, with one foot in each camp.

 I write and maintain my own work with a terminal agent every day, so here is one honest observation.
 Plan-mode-then-execute beats letting the agent run loose far more often than I expected, especially in repos I do not know well.
 The harder problem is auto-approve creep.
 Longitudinal data backs up what I felt: auto-approve rose from about 20% under 50 sessions to over 40% by 750 sessions, per the Dive into Claude Code study .
 The more you trust the agent, the less you read.
 The one task type where I still review every single edit by hand is anything touching auth or billing logic.
 A confident wrong edit there is expensive.